About Us

 Our Board of Directors

-The Border Trade Alliance is proud to have on its board a group of experts on border trade who make NAFTA a reality through their daily work
+The Border Trade Alliance is proud to have on its board a group of experts on cross-border trade, logisitics, and security.

 Our Committees

-The BTA committees are the source of our grassroots advocacy.
-The Security and Trade Committee and the Transportation and Infrastructure Committee of the Border Trade Alliance tackle the issues facing the U.S.-Canada border and U.S.-Mexico border trade communities.
-Our committees are comprised of BTA board members and experts in their respective fields.
+The BTA policy committees are the source of our grassroots advocacy and issue expertise.
+Our committees are: Agribusiness; Security and Trade; Transportation and Infrastructure Committee; and USCMA.
+Each committee tackles the issues facing the U.S.-Canada border and U.S.-Mexico border trade communities and are comprised of BTA board members and experts in their respective fields.